 Ingham Regional Crash Investigation Team

-Members of the team are trained on a 3D scanner that is used to forensically map out crash scenes.
-The team also utilizes the FARO X330 to provide a high-resolution depiction of a crash scene and to assist in capturing roadway markings and evidence.
+Members are trained on a 3-D scanner called the FARO X-330.
+This scanner is used to forensically map out crash scenes and provides a high-resolution depiction of the scene which assists in capturing roadway evidence and markings.

 Select team members are trained to be able to download Event Data Recorder (Black Box) information and infotainment system data from vehicles involved in crashes.
 The information provided, such as pre-impact speeds, seatbelt use, braking, and Delta V changes greatly assists the investigators.